stclib/STC/README.md

-STC - C99 Standard Container Library
+STC - C99 STandard Container library
 ====================================

 Introduction
 ------------

-An elegant, typesafe, generic, customizable, user-friendly, consistent, and very fast standard container library for C99.
+An elegant, fully typesafe, generic, customizable, user-friendly, consistent, and very fast standard container library for C99.
 This is a small headers only library with the most used container components, and a few algorithms:
 - **stc/carray.h** - Dynamic generic **multi-dimensional array**, implemented as a single contiguous section of memory.
 - **stc/cbitset.h** - Bitset similar to c++ std::bitset or boost::dynamic_bitset.
 - **stc/clist.h** - A genric circular **singly linked list**.
 Can be used as a **queue** as it supports *push_back(), push_front(), and pop_front()*.
 It also contains various *splice* functions and *merge sort*.